ortizyc/ng2-zui/README.md

-# Ng2Zui
+# ng2-zui

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+And in order to adapt other projects, we change angular's version to 2.4.6.

 ## Development server